krackers/mouseterm-plus/README.md

     git clone git://github.com/saitoha/mouseterm-plus.git

-Run `make` to compile the plugin, and `make install` to install it into your home directory's SIMBL plugins folder. `make test` will install the plugin and run a second instance of Terminal.app for testing.
+Run `make` to compile the plugin, and `make install` to install it into your home directory's SIMBL plugins folder.

 Visit [GitHub][17] if you'd like to fork the project, watch for new changes, or report issues.